healingdrawing/task-rt/README.md

 The order of the files in terminal command is important.
 **Only ONE camera , ONE light, and multiple objects are allowed on scene.**
 To create scene, create files with description of camera, light and objects.
-Then use them as arguments of the program.
+Then use them as arguments of the program execution command above.
 **Name all files without extension.**

 ## Example